Damage Requiring Repair Sample Clauses

 AutoNDA by SimpleDocs

 Damage Requiring Repair.
 The school will work with parents and students to minimise incidents of loss or damage to iPads because the economic sustainability of the iPads for Learning scheme is dependent on us doing so.
 It is essential that students treat all iPads with care so that financial loss is limited.
 Should a school iPad become damaged and require repair, it should be returned to Network Services together with a completed iPad Damage/Fault Report form.
 This form can be found on the school iPads for Learning web pages, or from a member of the Network Services team.
 If the damage is covered under the 1 year manufacturer’s warranty then no charge will be made to Parents/Carers.
 (This does NOT include broken screens or damaged ports) However, where this is not possible, Parents/Carers will be asked at that point to pay a damage charge of £40 towards the cost of repair or replacement.
 Should the damage be so extensive that economic repair is not possible, the student will be issued with a replacement device of a similar age and model.
-In these circumstances the school reserves the right to issue the replacement device in a robust, hard iPad case that must not be removed by anyone except a member of the Network Services team.
+In these circumstances the school reserves the right to issue the new device in a robust, hard iPad case that must not be removed by anyone except a member of the Network Services team.
 Should a student damage another student’s device then the Parent/Carer of the child who damaged the iPad will be asked to pay the £40 Damage Charge.

 Related to Damage Requiring Repair